 American Council on the Teaching of Foreign Languages (ACTFL) Examination in Lieu of Content Core

 For some languages other than English, individuals who are skilled and proficient in the language may demonstrate their knowledge by completing both the oral and written proficiency portions of the American Council on the Teaching of Foreign Languages (ACTFL) examination.
-Candidates can earn a maximum of 30 semester hours of credit toward the content core by passing both of the following:
+Candidates can earn 30 semester hours of credit toward the content core by passing both of the following:

 1. The full Oral Proficiency Interview (OPI) or (OPIc)